learningequality/ka-lite-installer-android-python27/README.md

   * Currently the `apk` project template above contains Python version 2.7.2 already built and included inside the `apk/res/raw` directory, so there's no need to build Python yourself.

-  * If you wish to build Python 2.7.2 however, you'll find the source code in `python-build` (see README).
+  * If you wish to build other Python version however, you'll find the source code in `python-build` (see README).
 This will build Python and create the `python_27.zip` and `python_extras_27.zip` archives to replace the ones located inside the `apk/res/raw` directory.

 ----